 Too-long exposure will cause light to creep around the edges of your blocked areas, wiping out fine details by hardening them.
 (For a stencil with lots of fine lines, you may want to shorten exposure time by 15-30 seconds).
 With too-short exposure, the emulsion won't harden properly and too much will wash away.
 A double coat of emulsion may require a slightly longer exposure.
 If the glass is still quite hot from the previous exposure, cool it by fan before using, or the heat may partially expose even your blocked areas.
+We have two pieces of glass; choose the cooler one.

 Other variables: Older emulsion exposes a little bit faster than fresh emulsion.
-Also, if using Kimodesk transparent film, vellum, or frosted Mylar, instead of a totally clear sheet, it could take a little longer to expose, maybe an extra minute.
+Also, if using Kimodesk transparent film, vellum, or frosted Mylar, instead of a totally clear sheet, it could take a little longer to expose, although in practice, it often doesn't seem to make much difference.
+However, avoid overlapping two layers of non-clear film.